Convex-Dev/payment-pointers/README.md

 Blockchains are designed to be fully deterministic since different machines must compute transactions in the exact same way, resulting in the exact same result.
 This is why a typical `rand` function, so common in programming languages, is not provided.
-Solutions usually combine different information available on-chain which are considered difficult to predict, hence acting as a sufficient source of randomness.
+Solutions usually combine different information source available on-chain which are considered difficult to predict, hence acting as a sufficient source of randomness.

 On Convex, following parameters can be chosen and mixed, especially under the assumption that the selection process does not require a particularly strong random value: